Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 gp_Pnt2d P = Intersector.Point(Index);
 ~~~~~

+To call the number of intersection segments, use
 ~~~~~
 Standard_Integer M = Intersector.NbSegments();
 ~~~~~

-Calls the number of intersection segments.

 To select the desired intersection segment pass integer index values in argument.
 ~~~~~